Data table formats

 Datasets with only hgvs_pro variants can specify nucleotide target sequences.
 The target sequence will be translated using the standard amino acid translation table for validation.

-The hgvs_tx variants are not validated against a transcript model or target sequence.
-This is a convenience feature for datasets that contain splice variants; most datasets will not use hgvs_tx.
-Datasets that use hgvs_tx must also have hgvs_nt, which is used as the primary key, and the hgvs_nt variants must use the 'g.' prefix.
+The hgvs_splice variants are not validated against a transcript model or target sequence.
+This is a convenience feature for datasets that contain splice variants; most datasets will not use hgvs_splice.
+Datasets that use hgvs_splice must also have hgvs_nt, which is used as the primary key, and the hgvs_nt variants must use the 'g.' prefix.

 Score table columns